Fuyukai/Reborn-Rebalance/README.rst

 This project is two parts:

 - A rebalance mod for Pokémon Reborn...
-- ... implemented via a 🏳️‍⚧️piler from TOML data into Essentials PBS (2010 ver) and Ruby code.
+- ... implemented via a transpiler from TOML data into Essentials PBS (2010 ver) and Ruby code.

 This project is fully documented; you can find the `documentation online <https://reborn.veriny.tf/>`_.